mahmoudrasmy/ELK-Tutorial/Elastic-search-Tutorial.md

 1-follow this tutorial to install the ELK stack on a container https://github.com/mahmoudrasmy/docker/blob/master/ELK-Container.md

-## Basic Elastic search API calling
+## Basic CRUD operations on Elastic Search using API calling
 	1-To add data in the Elastic Search use or indexe data : curl -X POST http://Elastic-Search-IP:9200/logs/my_app -H 'Content-Type: application/json' -d '{"timestamp": "2015-01-18 12:34:56", "message": "User logged in", "user_id": 4, "admin": false}'